DEFRA/defra-docker-node/README.md

 The scan output on the GitHub Action log will provide details of the gate and trigger that has failed, along with the CVE ID of the vulnerability.

-The vulnerability report will also provide the CVE ID and package name in a file with the suffix `-vuln.json`, available in the Github Action artifact.
+The vulnerability report will also provide the CVE ID and package name in a file with the suffix `-vuln.json`, available in the failed Github Action's artifact.

 To exclude the vulnerability add an item to the `anchore-policy.json`'s `whitelists` section.